Home/Conditions/Bipolar Disorder Treatment

 Bipolar disorder symptoms vary based on whether an individual is experiencing a manic or depressive episode.

-Manic or Hypomanic Symptoms:
+Manic or Hypomanic Symptoms

 • Increased energy, restlessness, or euphoria